 Fun games and activities to keep kids busy and happy are just a click away!
-With free printable pages, smart moms can keep their kids occupied and entertained with activities that are both fun and educational.
+Find printable fun on the internet at no cost!

 There are a range of printable activities just a click away — coloring pages and easy games like connect-the-dots, holiday-themed games and activities, and learning games for spelling, math, geography and history disguised as play!
 Your kids will enjoy the variety of crafts, art and music projects too.
 It’s a simple and free way to banish boredom and have an answer when your child says, “I have nothing to do!”

 The internet is a wonderful source for activities and games to delight kids.
 Many educators use sources on the web and the sites they frequent are available to everyone.
 The Kidz Page and ABC Teach have skill-building worksheets and games, and our own SheKnows printable pages offer holiday-inspired coloring sheets throughout the year — Mother’s and Father’s Day too!
 Our optical illusion and maze puzzles are challenging fun for children of all ages.
 Flash cards and counting games are a playful way to teach little ones their numbers, and kids like other printable puzzles — try our Tangled Lines and Match the Puppies!
 There are even playtime Lego cutouts to print.

 Most sites let you search for fun games and activities by the child’s age, so you’ll find it easy to select games that your child will enjoy and be challenged by, but that are appropriate for their skill level.
 Smaller kids will be delighted with interesting new pages to color and simple craft projects.
 Even tiny hands can make tissue paper flowers or color in the American flag.
 Toddlers enjoy coloring by numbers, and this game will also help them build their counting skills.
 There are lots of word-scramble games too — simple ones for the younger set and a bit more challenging ones for grade and middle-school aged kids.